 - Avoid dark, unpopulated streets at night (busy areas are usually safer, except that they are ripe for pickpocketers)

 - Never send anyone money outside of a secure portal until after you’ve received the service (i.e. if you’re renting an apartment from a local, pay only after you’ve checked in.
 Pre-payments through booking sites like Booking and AirBnB are usually safe, if not they have complaints departments that can resolve such disputes if you’ve been scammed by a user)

 7. Travel Tip – Don’t let jet lag ruin your trip

 If you’re not traveling through several times zones, this won’t apply to you.
 Enjoy waking up feeling fresh!

 If you’re traveling across several time zones, this is a surefire way of guaranteeing you feel like you’ve wasted your time on vacation, laying awake until 9 am and sleeping until 5 pm every day for two weeks.

 It’s difficult to adjust to other time zones.
 You may feel like a zombie at 10 in the morning after you haven’t slept all night and it’s time to go sightseeing, have a walk or go swimming in the sea.

-While it may feel impossible, the fastest way to adjust and start enjoying your trip is to push through the exhaustion and live by the local time zone by the second day of your trip, no matter how little sleep you get the night before.
+While it may feel impossible, the key aspect of this travel tip and the fastest way to adjust and start enjoying your trip is to push through the exhaustion and live by the local time zone by the second day of your trip.
+No matter how little sleep you get the night before.